Apple Confirms iMac Pro Will Be Discontinued When Supplies Run Out, Recommends 27-Inch iMac

 The latest 27-inch iMac features a 5K display with True Tone and a nano-texture glass option, up to a 10-core 10th-generation Intel Core i9 processor, up to 128GB of RAM, up to 8TB of storage, up to AMD Radeon Pro 5700 XT graphics, a 10 Gigabit Ethernet option, a higher-resolution 1080p camera, improved speakers and microphones, and more.

-While the Intel-based 27-inch iMac is Apple's recommendation right now, rumors suggest that a redesigned iMac with a next-generation Apple silicon chip will be released later this year, so many customers may want to exercise patience.
-It's unclear if an Apple silicon version of the iMac Pro will ever be released, or if it will be discontinued permanently.
+While the Intel-based 27-inch iMac is Apple's recommendation right now, rumors suggest that a redesigned iMac with a next-generation Apple silicon chip and a design inspired by Apple's high-end Pro Display XDR will be released later this year, so many customers may want to exercise patience.
+It's unclear if an Apple silicon version of the iMac Pro will ever be released, but it appears unlikely at this point.

-Introduced in December 2017, the iMac Pro received no substantial hardware refreshes over its lifetime.
+Released in December 2017, the iMac Pro received no substantial hardware refreshes over its lifetime.

 Top Rated Comments